How to Backup Windows PC to WD My Cloud in Windows 10/8/7?

 In addition, you can create user accounts with passwords to allow family, friends, and colleagues to access specific folders, so you can share information and collaborate.
 You can also transfer files between the My Cloud and public cloud drives like Google Drive, Dropbox, OneDrive and so on.

 As mentioned in the case, there are many My Cloud users who want to backup their PC to My Cloud.
+Because storing at least one copy of your PC data offsite is an important part of the 3-2-1 backup rule.
 With a backup in hand, they can roll back time to the moment before the disaster happens to their PC.
 Meanwhile, saving data on cloud storage can save much disk space on the local drive and ensure computer function runs normally.

 Actually, of course you can backup PC to My Cloud as long as you have enough storage space to store all data.
 If you are wondering how to achieve it, you can read the following contents.